Building Futures Before Barriers Begin: How supported accommodation helps 16 to18 year olds prepare for independence and work.

 Before the Benefits System, There’s the Belief System

-That’s why, two years after the YMCA’s Breaking Barriers to Work report, we’re reflecting on what “barrier-breaking” really means for young people who aren’t yet in the workforce but are already navigating the systems that will soon shape their lives.
+Two years after the YMCA’s Breaking Barriers to Work report, we’re reflecting on what “barrier-breaking” really means for those who are not yet in the workforce, but already navigating the systems that will shape it.

 Policy Talks About Employment — Practice Starts with Stability